Risk Information

 Our Position within the GMO Internet Group

 GMO Internet Group operates under the corporate slogan "Internet for Everyone" and is engaged in various businesses, including Internet Infrastructure, Online Advertising & Media, Internet Finance, Crypto Assets, and Incubation.
-Within this structure, our corporate group is positioned as a core company responsible for the Online Advertising & Media business within the GMO Internet Group.
+Among these businesses, our corporate group is positioned as a core company responsible for the Online Advertising & Media business within the GMO Internet Group.

 As a result, any changes in GMO Internet Group’s fundamental policies regarding our corporate group could impact our business operations and financial performance.